-AI is typically measured in percentages of accuracy -- i.e., to what degree the system is able to give correct answers.
-Depending on the task at hand, the minimum accuracy required may vary, but accuracy, even if it is 99%, cannot be the only measure of AI's value.
-We must also take into account a major shortcoming of AI, especially when applying AI in business: An AI model with near-perfect accuracy can be problematic.
+AI is typically measured in percentages of accuracy -- i.e., to what degree the system gives correct answers.
+Depending on the task at hand, the minimum accuracy required might vary, but accuracy, even if it is 99%, cannot be the only measure of AI's value.
+Organizations must also account for a major shortcoming of AI, especially when applying AI in business: An AI model with near-perfect accuracy can be problematic.
 As the accuracy of the model goes up, AI's ability to explain why it arrived at a certain answer goes down, raising an issue companies must confront: the lack of AI transparency of the model and, therefore, our human capacity to trust its results.

-The black box problem was acceptable to some degree in the early days of the technology but lost its merit when algorithmic bias was spotted.
+The black box problem was acceptable to some degree in the early days of AI technology, but lost its merit when algorithmic bias was spotted.
 For example, AI that was developed to sort resumes disqualified people for certain jobs based on their race, and AI used in banking disqualified loan applicants based on their gender.
-The data the AI was trained on was not balanced to include sufficient data of all kinds of people, and the historical bias that lived in the human decisions were passed on to the models.
+The data the AI was trained on was not balanced to include sufficient data of all kinds of people, and the historical bias that lived in the human decisions was passed to the models.

-AI also showed that a near-perfect model could still make alarming mistakes.
-An AI model with 99% accuracy could make errors for the remaining 1%, such as classifying a stop sign as a speed limit sign.
+A near-perfect AI model can still make alarming mistakes, such as classifying a stop sign as a speed limit sign.

-While these are some of the most extreme cases of misclassification -- and purposely designed adversarial inputs to fool the AI model -- they still underline the fact that the algorithm has no clue or understanding of what it is doing.
+While these are some of the more extreme cases of misclassification -- and include some purposely designed adversarial inputs to fool the AI model -- they still underline the fact that the algorithm has no clue or understanding of what it is doing.
 AI follows a pattern to arrive at the answer, and the magic is that it does so exceptionally well, beyond human power.
-For the same reason, unusual alterations in the pattern make the model vulnerable, and that's also why we need AI transparency -- to know how AI reaches a conclusion.
+For the same reason, unusual alterations in the pattern make the model vulnerable, and that's why AI transparency is needed -- to know how AI reaches a conclusion.

-Particularly, when using AI for critical decisions, understanding the algorithm's reasoning is imperative.
-An AI model that is designed to detect cancer, even if it is only 1% wrong, could threaten a life.
+When using AI for critical decisions, understanding the algorithm's reasoning is imperative.
+An AI model designed to detect cancer, even if it is only 1% wrong, could threaten a life.
 In cases like these, AI and humans need to work together, and the task becomes much easier when the AI model can explain how it reached a certain decision.
 Transparency in AI makes it a team player.

-Sometimes, transparency is a necessary step from a legal perspective.
+Sometimes, transparency is necessary from a legal perspective.

-"Some of the regulated industries, like banks, have model explainability as a necessary step to get compliance and legal approval before the model can go into production," said Piyanka Jain, an industry thought leader in data analytics.
+"Some of the regulated industries, like banks, have model explainability as a necessary step to get compliance and legal approval before the model can go into production," said Piyanka Jain, president and CEO at data science consultancy Aryng.

 Other cases involve GDPR or the California Consumer Privacy Act, where AI deals with private information.
-"One aspect of GDPR is that, when an algorithm using an individual's private data makes a decision, the human has the right to ask for the reasons behind that decision," said Carolina Bessega, chief scientific officer and co-founder of Stradigi AI, an AI software company.
+"An aspect of GDPR is that, when an algorithm using an individual's private data makes a decision, the human has the right to ask for the reasons behind that decision," said Carolina Bessega, innovation lead, Office of the CTO at Extreme Networks.

 Weaknesses of AI transparency

-Lastly, transparent algorithms are harder to design, and at least for the time being, they can only be applied on simpler models.
-If transparency in AI is a must, it may force companies and organizations to use less sophisticated algorithms.
+- Difficult to design.
+Lastly, transparent algorithms are harder to design, in particular for complex models with millions of parameters.
+In cases where transparency in AI is a must, it might be necessary to use less sophisticated algorithms.

 How to reach a balance